greenelab/cimr-d/doc/contributing.md

 # Examples

+## Template yaml file

+This is an example yml configuration with all required and optional keys for a successful _cimr-d_ processing:

 ## GWAS upload yaml file example

 This is an example yml configuration to upload GWAS data to cimr-d: